yuyuer0906/BacPosNeg/README.md

 2.**GP/GN Ratio Calculation**: Calculates the ratio of GP/GN bacteria in metagenomic datasets.

 This repository is designed to simplify the process of analyzing genomic data by automating both classification and ratio calculation steps.
-The tool is built on Python and leverages DIAMOND and BLAST for prefiltering and fine-filtering genomic data..
+The tool is built on Python and leverages DIAMOND and BLAST for pre-filtering and fine-filtering genomic data.

 If you have any questions, please create an issue, or contact Yuyu Shi ([shiyuyu1978@outlook.com](shiyuyu1978@outlook.com)).